Ayush-Tibrewal/SQL/README.md

- UNION only returns a unique record, while UNION ALL returns all the records (including duplicates)
+ UNION only returns a unique record, while UNION ALL returns all the records (including duplicates) , MIN() function returns the minimum number